How to taste beer

 Let’s get one thing straight from the off.
 Put down the pint glass.
 The key to getting the aroma is to have a glass with a rim no wider than 2.5 inches.
 Otherwise all the aroma escapes without you getting a good sniff, and the aroma is around 70% of what you taste.
 Hence why food tastes of nothing when you have a cold.

-If you want to get really technical, tekku glasses are fantastic for high aroma beers like saisons, brandy glasses are perfect for high ABV beers, and the unique Spiegl IPA glasses are untouchable for hoppy beers.
+For high aroma beers like saisons, brandy glasses are perfect for high ABV beers, and the unique Spiegl IPA glasses are untouchable for hoppy beers.
 As a side note, for simple enjoyment, we prefer 2/3 or schooner glasses.

 Pouring a beer isn’t as simple as you might think.
 There are two vital things to think about – the amount of head and the sediment.
 In the UK we rarely give our beers enough head – at least 2 fingers’ worth is about right.
 Head protects the liquid from oxidation, helps keep the beer stay carbonated for longer, and releases the most aroma.